 There are no sector-specific analytical requirements for Sector AC in the 2015 MSGP.
-While analytical stormwater sampling is not required, visual assessments are performed at sampling points downgradient of these sites.
+While analytical stormwater sampling is not required, visual assessments are performed on stormwater samples from an outfall at the site or at a sampling location down-stream from the site.